openhab/openhabian/docs/openhabian.md

 -   Switch between openHAB versions 2 and 3 and select the latest _Release_, _Milestone_, and _SNAPSHOT_ [build versions](https://www.openhab.org/docs/installation/linux.html#changing-versions)
 -   Install and Setup a [reverse proxy](security.html##running-openhab-behind-a-reverse-proxy) with password authentication and/or HTTPS access (incl.
 [Let's Encrypt](https://letsencrypt.org) certificate) for self-controlled remote access
--   Manually set up a WiFi connection
+-   Manually set up a Wi-Fi connection
 -   Setup [Backup](#availability-and-backup) for your system
 -   Easily install and preconfigure [Optional Components](#optional-components) of your choice
 -   Configure Raspberry Pi specific functions